Neal Knox: Political activism

 One of the recurring themes throughout Knox's career was his uncompromising stance on gun laws and the 2nd Amendment, which he believed recognizes a pre-existing human right to self-defense.
 His views would lead him into many confrontations with other members of the NRA leadership and Congressional leadership.
 Knox publicly accused many NRA leaders of being too moderate.
-In 1977, Knox was among the hardliners who took control of the NRA.
+In 1977, Knox was among the hardliners who took control of the NRA during the Revolt at Cincinnati.

 The same hardliners fired Knox from the NRA five years later in 1982.
 Over the ensuing decade, Knox used his own columns in magazines popular with NRA members like Shotgun News and Guns & Ammo to get himself and up to 10 allies elected to the NRA board in 1991.

-In 1997, a narrowly-divided NRA Board voted Knox out of the succession line for president of the NRA, replacing him with Charlton Heston, who was subsequently elected president of the organization.
+In 1997, a narrowly divided NRA Board voted Knox out of the succession line for president of the NRA, replacing him with Charlton Heston, who was subsequently elected president of the organization.